albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 Competitive co-evolution is a situation where 2 different species co-evolve against each other.

-The fitness of each species depends on the fitness of the opponenet species.
+The fitness of each species depends on the fitness of the opponent species.

-A continously **changing fitness landscape**.
+A continuously **changing fitness landscape**.

 #### What is the difference between formal and computational models of competitive co-evolution?